 (2) Some women seek support after an abortion, and centres want to be a safe place for women to work through any negative emotions they may experience after an abortion – if a centre was part of the abortion process, it may no longer be viewed as a safe place for a healing and recovery journey.

 There are actually very few places that a woman with an unexpected pregnancy can go where she will be given accurate, neutral information on all three options and the time to talk and work through all the emotions and thoughts she may be experiencing.
-Many clients have shared that they didn’t understand what all their options were, what was involved with each option, and that they felt pressured to make a decision.
+Many pregnancy care centre clients have shared that they didn’t understand what all their options were, what was involved with each option, and that they felt pressured by others to make a decision.

 We believe that every individual in Canada challenged by an unexpected pregnancy should have access to accurate information, compassionate support, and a safe place to make a decision.